NoRehovot/MATLAB-Cosmological-Parameter-LSQ-Fit/README.md

   - Universe deceleration parameter (q): q = Omega_M / 2 - Omega_Lambda.
   - Age of the universe: 1/H.

-### This project was supervised by the Weizmann Institute of Science
+### This project was supervised by Gilad Sadeh from the Weizmann Institute of Science.